Vakeros/MacGyver/README.md

 5 On pycharm terminal write "pip install pygame" and press enter

-6 Wait the end of installation
+6 Wait until the end of installation

 7 Open main.py and press ctrl + maj + f10 to launch the game or right click and press "Run 'main' "